 Type 2 Diabetes

 Type 2 diabetes usually starts in adulthood.
 The condition is caused when cells are unable to use insulin to absorb glucose from the blood.
 In type 2 diabetes, the pancreas still produces insulin but for certain reasons, cells have become resistant to the hormone.
-The condition can be brought on by obesity and being overweight, consuming high levels of sugar in food and drink, not getting enough exercise and physical activity, and high levels of stress.
+The condition can be brought on by obesity and being overweight, other chronic health issues consuming high levels of sugar in food and drink, not getting enough exercise and physical activity, and high levels of stress.

 Fatigue due to no glucose in cells

 Wounds that don’t heal

 Unlike type 1 diabetes, type 2 diabetes can be reversed and cured.
 Treatments include: